MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/APC-HOL.md

 #### Number Verification Process Overview

+To demonstrate the functionality of the Number Verification API, follow these steps in the demo app:

 1. Input the phone number for the cellular network you are using.
     - This could be either phone number for the sim card used in your device or if you are connecting to a hotspot network for this exercise, the phone number for the hotspot device.
 More information in [network limitations](#network-limitations).